bihealth/bih-cluster/bih-cluster/docs/help/faq.md

 Users have to obtain a suitable Charite/MDC account via Charite and MDC central IT departments and upload their SSH keys through the host organization systems on their own.
 The hpc-gatekeeper process is then used for getting their accounts setup on the HPC 4 Research system (the home/work/scratch shares being setup), becoming part of the special `hpc-users` group that controls access to the system and organizing users into work groups and projects.

-For HPC 4 Clinic, a Charite account is required.
+For HPC 4 Clinic, a Charite account is required (that is, you can login e.g., into email.charite.de).
 Such accounts map to an account of the same name of the HPC 4 Clinic system.
 Further, users have to be explicitely registered and setup for access to the system via the hpc-gatekeeper process as well as management of users into work groups and access to projects.
 This creates their users home/work/scratch shares and grants access for connecting to the system by becoming a member of the special `h4c-users` group.